 Step 1: Add Files

 Launch Wondershare Repairit on your PC or Mac.
-Click the 'Add File'button on the interface and navigate to folders where you stored the damaged JPEG files to load.
+Click the 'Add File'button after choosing "Photo Repair" in "More Types Repair", and navigate to folders where you stored the damaged JPEG files to load.
 You can also pull multiple files to the application if you want.

 Step 2: Start the Repairing Process